gdelarosa/Cinema-Now/README.md

 * MVC archticture
 * URLSession

-Currently there are no 3rd party libraries but I plan to add a few as I go along.
-Please make sure you are using the latest Swift and Xcode to avoid any issues when cloning the project.

 ### Contributing
 If you would like to contribute to this app feel free to create fork this project.
 Please make sure:
 *  That you are working with the latest Xcode and Swift